dingdaisy/CoCA/README.md

 Daisy Yi Ding*, Alden Green*, Min Woo Sun, and Robert Tibshirani.
 "CoCA: Cooperative Component Analysis." arXiv preprint arXiv:2407.16870 (2024).
 [Link.](https://arxiv.org/abs/2407.16870)

 # Usage:
-To get started with the COCA framework, follow these steps:
+To get started with the CoCA framework, follow these steps:

 1. **Installation**: Ensure you have the necessary R packages (i.e. glmnet, Matrix, etc).
 You can install them using:
 ```